At a glance

 The specialized training required for fertility nursing typically takes 3-4 months (working one-on-one with an experienced nurse mentor).
 At Illume Fertility, our Nurse Practitioner Monica Moore meets with all new nurses to dive deeper into fertility treatment and provide practice-specific training.

 Yes!
-At Illume, we have operating room (OR) nurses, who specifically work with surgical procedures (including egg retrievals and hysteroscopies).
+At Illume Fertility, we have operating room (OR) nurses, who specifically work with our providers on surgical procedures (such as egg retrievals and hysteroscopies).
+We also have specialized third-party nurses who work with patients pursuing donor conception and surrogacy.

 Some nurses work exclusively with fertility preservation patients (egg, sperm, or embryo creation and freezing), and those who are preparing for time-sensitive treatments (such as those recently diagnosed with cancer who want to preserve their future fertility).